Hydrocarbonoclastic bacteria: Relationships with other marine organisms during bioremediation processes

 Hydrocarbonoclastic bacteria form just a part of the ecological network during bioremediation and biodegradation processes, which involves many direct and indirect relationships and interactions with other communities and with the surrounding environment too.
 Such interactions include competition for limiting nutrients, predation by protozoa, lysis by phages and cooperative interactions that can decrease or increase degradation of hydrocarbons.

 Nutrients availability, as well as nutrients recycling, are important aspects of biodegradation communities.
 As said before, the amount of phosphorus and nitrogen can modify the structure of a microbial populations and consequently the composition of the community that is shaped by the presence of certain molecules in the ecosystem.

 Predation and interactions with phages also affect development of a hydrocarbonoclastic bacterial community.
 It is possible that the increase of the turnover of biomass (which can be obtained by stimulating the activity of bacteriophages lysis or protozoa predation) could benefit hydrocarbonoclastic populations by stimulating biological remediation.
 In fact, the presence of oil in the environment can induce prophages and the subsequent lysis of a huge number of bacteria.
 At the same time, nutrients recycling caused by phages' lysis can trigger a bloom of those species who are favored by the presence of both nutrients and hydrocarbons (used as energy resource).
 On the other hand, the presence of protozoa can create the opposite situation (it has a negative effect on biodegradation), by limiting the growth of bacterial populations in the ecosystem.
 That is why interactions with predators are fundamental in marine environments.
 Nevertheless, in specific occasions, the presence of predators can boost bacterial degradation, as it happens for benzene or toluene.
 Moreover, in a similar way to what happens with phages, the activity of predation does create a nutritional loop, because predators can remineralize nutrients, which increases bacterial growth.

 Role in biogeochemical carbon cycle

 Since hydrocarbonoclastic bacteria can oxidize long carbon compounds, their metabolism includes part of the large family of biotic reactions in the biogeochemical carbon cycle.
 Hydrocarbons, especially alkanes, are produced by myriad organisms as waste, for defense, as structural elements, and as chemoattractants.
 Therefore, this type of biodegradation represents one of the major sinks of hydrocarbon compounds and one of the source of carbon dioxide in marine environments.

 In conclusion, hydrocarbonoclastic bacteria can mobilize hydrocarbons from natural sources and use the oxidized carbon atoms and introduce them into their metabolic central pathways.
-Those oxidized molecules enters the biotic phase of carbon cycle and ca be assimilated by primary and secondary consumers through predation or can assume them after cells' death.
+Those oxidized molecules enter the biotic phase of the carbon cycle and can be assimilated by primary and secondary consumers through predation or can assume them after cells' death.